lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 The difference between a polyrepo and a monorepo is also evident with CD.

 In a polyrepo, CD is fine when you're working with one project.
-You push your code, the CD pipeline picks up, validates it, and deploys it.
+You push your code, the CD pipeline picks it up, validates it, and deploys it.
 Simple enough.

 This process isn't as good when multiple projects are involved.

 It becomes somewhat of a manual process in which you push code to the different projects involved in a specific order one after the other.

 It's worth noticing the underlining problem: you can't really do atomic changes to a system when multiple projects reside in different repositories.

 In a monorepo, your workflow can look like this: